 If your goal is lead capture, it will also reveal the kinds of resources you could test as hooks.
 Work these into the content marketing calendar to give a comprehensive overview of the content that needs to be created, by whom, and when.

 And how can you align these with your value propositions and company stories to create more engaging, personalised narrative content?
 This is an effective way of writing about the subjects your audience is interested in, in a distinctive way that will help to elevate your content above that of your competitors.

 Read this to find out how to create topic clusters that boost your organic ranking.
 Remember, organic means sustainable!
 No more ploughing budget into ad spend.

-Note: At this stage, it is important to be self-critical.
+NOTE: At this stage, it is important to be self-critical.
 It is easy to create a calendar that 'sounds right' or that you can imagine being effective.
 Cross-reference this against the personas.
 Better yet, put yourself in your personas' shoes.
 Would that article benefit you?
-Does the story resonate?
+Are you harnessing the power of storytelling?
 Why would you read it over the millions of similar articles already published?

 While your priority should be to create content that will engage your readers, offer them value, or encourage deeper thinking, keywords are still relevant and should be used where natural and appropriate to provide greater organic visibility and search relevancy to the content in your calendar.

 Find out how to master search trends and rank higher on Google.

 The editorial calendar should be clearly set out and easy to access so that the team has no excuse to disregard it.
 Depending on the calendar software you use, tasks can often be synced between calendars and your project management platform of choice.